You only need a window manager to do your work.

 press Enter, now you switch to the virtual filesystem for photos.

-Set Nautilus as default file manager:
+Set nautilus as default file manager:

 xdg-mime default org.gnome.Nautilus.desktop inode/directory